Table of Contents

 2. Lipids

-- Can be simple fatty acids or glycerol-based.
+- Lipids can be simple fatty acids or glycerol-based.

-- Fatty acids have a carboxyl group and an R group (1 to 19 carbons).
+- Fatty acids are simple lipids having a carboxyl group (–COOH) attached to an R group.

 - Examples:

-- Saturated (no double bonds) or unsaturated (one or more double bonds).
+- Saturated (no double bonds) or unsaturated (one or more double bonds) Fatty acids.

-- Oils have lower melting points (e.g., gingelly oil).
+- Oils have a lower melting point and remain liquid at room temperature (e.g., gingelly oil),

 3. Nucleotides and Nucleic Acids